gar6920/Numberblocks/memory bank/RULES.md

 - Keep commit messages descriptive and related to implementation changes
 - Use feature branches for new game implementations or major features

-## Project Structure

-- Follow the modular architecture document precisely to ensure consistency
-- Core platform code should be in designated directories
-- Implementation-specific code should be clearly separated
-- New JavaScript files should be properly categorized in the appropriate directories

-## Class Structure
-- Keep classes modular - each class should have a single responsibility
-- Use inheritance for extending core platform functionality
-- Create interfaces for required implementation behaviors
-- Document extension points and required methods for new implementations

 ## Adding New Game Implementations
-- Create a new implementation directory as all implementation should be completely independent from the core structure
+- Create both client-side and server-side implementation directories
+- Extend core classes for your implementation needs
+- Register your implementation components with the appropriate factories
+- Follow the structure established by existing implementations
+- Ensure full implementation-agnostic separation between core and implementation code

+## Modules Loading
+- Client modules must follow the pattern established in main.js for proper loading order
+- Core modules must be loaded before implementation-specific modules
+- Use proper dependency management to avoid circular references

-## always follow the architecture.md - if their is any descrepency then stop and bring it to my attention
+## Always follow the architecture.md - if there is any discrepancy then stop and bring it to my attention